templeman/dotfiles-1/vim/README.md

 plugins if curl is available.

 Keep `(g)vimrc` (no dot in filename) in `~/.vim/` -- Vim knows to look in there.

-### Python Settings

-See [bootstrap/pyenv] for a scripted version of this

-- Using `pyenv`, install python 3+.
-- Set up a virtualenv using `pyenv-virtualenv`: `pyenv virtualenv neovim3`
-- Activate the virtualenv `pyenv activate neovim3`
-- `python -m pip install pynvim` in the virtualenv
-- You can now switch back to whatever python (`pyenv deactivate`) you want, `init.vim` for Neovim startup is already configured to find the `neovim3` virtualenv.

 Finally